Complexity classification of local Hamiltonian problems: QMA -hardness of special cases of S -local Hamiltonian with local terms

 where $E$ is the set of edges of a 2-dimensional square lattice, $\alpha_{ij}$ are arbitrary real coefficients, each matrix $A_i$, $B_j$ is either $X$ or $Z$, and $C_k$ are arbitrary single-qubit Hermitian matrices. \end{thm}

 Following the strategy of Schuch and Verstraete~\cite{schuch09}, we will apply a sequence of perturbative gadgets to produce arbitrary interactions in the set $\{XX, XZ, ZX, ZZ\}$ from our allowed interaction terms.
-This will eventually give a Hamiltonian on a sparse 2d square lattice, i.e.\ a square lattice with some vertices missing.
-Heavily weighted local terms can then be used to effectively produce these gaps from a full lattice (see~\cite{schuch09} for more details).
-The following lemma is a useful starting point.
+This will eventually give a Hamiltonian where all 2\nobreakdash-local interactions are of the form $\alpha XX + \beta YY + \gamma ZZ$ and take place on a sparse 2d square lattice, i.e.\ a square lattice with some vertices missing.
+If desired, heavily weighted local terms can then be used to effectively produce these gaps from a full lattice with equally weighted interactions across each connected pair of qubits (a similar idea was used in~\cite{schuch09}).
+To see this, observe that by Corollary \ref{cor:zerothorder}, using the gadget

+for large enough $\Delta$ forces qubit $b$ into the state $\ket{0}$, decoupling it from qubit $a$.
+A side-effect of the gadget is the application of a new effective term $\alpha \bracket{0}{X}{0} X + \beta \bracket{0}{Y}{0}Y + \gamma \bracket{0}{Z}{0}Z$ to qubit $a$, but this can then be corrected using our freedom to apply arbitrary 1\nobreakdash-local terms.
+We can apply this gadget simultaneously to all qubits which we would like to remove from the lattice, correcting their neighbours afterwards.